Plan a mix of virtual and safe, in-person activities this spring in Washington, DC

-As you continue to practice social distancing and DC gradually reopens, we've gathered up some things to do this February, including safe in-person activities and virtual events.
+As you continue to practice social distancing and DC gradually reopens, we've gathered up some things to do this April, including safe in-person activities and virtual events.
 You can also check out tons of on-demand virtual museum tours, neighborhood tours, TV and movies streaming ideas with a DC bent, DC-inspired music playlists and Washington, DC Zoom meeting backgrounds.
 Be sure to read our things to do during the week and weekend and check up on what’s open around the city as well.

 If you're interested in a staycation in the District, make sure to check out our Stay Local DC content and deals.